About & FAQs

 We do appreciate that some people might be both passionate artists and accomplished developers at the same time and have a hard time picking.
 In that case, you can apply for up to two different categories, as long as you have a portfolio piece for both.

-You can watch last year’s Elevate Session on YouTube to get expert insights on good portfolio design or keep your eyes out for our 2024 Events, in which we’ll give you practical advice!
+You can watch previous Elevate Session on YouTube to get expert insights on good portfolio design.

 If you don’t fall into any of the above we have the exciting wildcard category “General”.
 In the ideal case, you can work to a personal website or portfolio.
 Alternatively link to a blogpost, a sample of work or some other writing that relates to the role you want to work in!
 Here are some ideas: